 There are three categories that students may submit to: creative writing, visual arts, or short film (high school only).
 In each of the three categories, high school winners will win a $500 for first prize, $250 for second prize, or $100 for third prize.
 Middle schoolers will win $250 for first prize, $100 for second prize, or $50 for third prize in the two eligible categories.
 All prizes are to be used as academic scholarships.

-This year’s theme is Women During the Holocaust.
+This year’s theme is Women and the Holocaust.
 Theme details can be found below.
 Full contest details and the application form will be available soon.

 - Deadline for All Entries – Jan 3, 2019, 4pm.
 (PLEASE NOTE: In addition to digital submissions, physical Visual Arts submissions must be brought to the Holocaust Center by this deadline) No Entries will be accepted past this date/time.